6 Untranslatable Tagalog Words Explained

 Untranslatable Tagalog words are one aspect of the Filipino language that never fail to create questions.
 This is because they don't have an exact English translation, making it a bit challenging for native speakers to explain their meaning to non-native speakers.
 Something that never fails to be a challenge when learning a language are these untranslatable Filipino words.

 What are these Tagalog or Filipino words with no English equivalent?
 Read on and brush up on your Tagalog with these untranslatable Tagalog words.
-I can't translate them, but I will do my best to explain them.
+I can't translate them, but I will do my best to explain them so that when you hear any of these, you'll know what the meaning is.

 Partnered with the pronoun ikaw (you), the meaning changes.